Research

 The Impact of Divorce on Children

 The below information gives research findings and studies about the effects parental divorce (and in general the lack of an intact family) has on children.
 This information is not meant to be exhaustive but we have made every attempt for it to be accurate.
 Sources are listed at the end of the page.
-We will keep updating this page as we discover more research and feel free to offer us suggestions and we’ll review them as we are able to do so.

 • “Over a million children experience the divorce of their parents each year in the United States.”
 (Sullins, 19)